tddg/cs6501-serverless-ai-fall25/info.md

 should read these two papers before the class, making sure to understand the key ideas, designs, findings, and conclusions.

-* **Review:** Prepare a one-page review for **one** of the papers based on your choice.
-(You should read both papers though.)
+* **Survey:** Fill out both surveys for the papers of that class.
-Summarize the main ideas, arguments, your own reflections, and any questions that you have.
-This review needs to be submitted before the class.
+The survey needs to be submitted before the class.
 You are allowed to miss at most **5** reviews without receiving penalty.

+* **Note for Scriber:** Sign up as a paper scriber to capture the discussions of a paper.
+You should sign up as scriber for at least 3 paper presentations.

-* **Note for presentor:** If you are presenting this paper in the class, you **don’t** need to submit the review for this class (this is not counted as missing reviews).
+* **Note for Presentor:** If you are presenting this paper in the class, you **don’t** need to submit the review for this class (this is not counted as missing reviews).

 * **AI-tool policy for paper reviews:** While we acknowledge the convenience of AI writing assistants like ChatGPT in the academic domain, it is crucial for students to cultivate their critical thinking and writing skills.
 The review should reflect your own experience and insight into the content.
 Students may use AI tools for brainstorming initial ideas or checking grammar errors, but the final reviews submitted **must** be authored by the student.
 Students are expected to elaborate their reviews in the class.